Euclidean TSP in Narrow Strips: Bitonicity for points with integer x -coordinates

-For both scenarios we consider two alternatives for the set $\overline{F}'$: the set $\overline{F}'_1$ shown in red in Fig.~\ref{fig:bitonic-worstcase}, and the set $\overline{F}'_2$ shown in blue in Fig.~\ref{fig:bitonic-worstcase}.
-We will show that in any instantiation of both scenarios, either $\overline{F}'_1$ or $\overline{F}'_2$ is at least as short as $\overline{F}$; since both alternatives are bitonic this finishes the proof.
+For both scenarios in Figure~\ref{fig:bitonic:worstcase} we consider two alternatives for the set $\ovf'$: the set $\ovf'_1$ shown in red in Figure~\ref{fig:bitonic:worstcase}, and the set $\ovf'_2$ shown in blue.
+We will show that in any instantiation of both scenarios, either $\ovf'_1$ or $\ovf'_2$ is at least as short as $\ovf$.
+Since both alternatives are bitonic, this finishes the proof.